dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 2. Do some basic tuning tests and compare the results to the LSTM model results.

-3. Tranlate the local XBboost model into a SageMaker XGBoost model and build, train, Hypertune and evaluate the results.
+3. Translate the local XGBoost model into a SageMaker XGBoost model and build, train, Hypertune and evaluate the results.

 ___